rishav-eulb/100-days-of-move/docs/PublishPackage.md

 Congrats on publishing your first move module!

 ## Interact with the module
-- To see your module you can go to the [explorer](https://explorer.testnet.porto.movementnetwork.xyz/?network=testnet) and enter your address.
+- To see your module you can go to the [explorer](https://explorer.testnet.porto.movementnetwork.xyz/?network=testnet) and enter your address that you mentiond in Move.toml.
 - You should see something like this
 ![](assets/explorer_hello_move.png)
 - The module is published on your address.